zzonyo/trust-docs-test/source/index.html.md

 Yes.
 The ratelimit of interface with private key is based on the UID, not the API key.
 The master and sub accounts are separately ratelimited and don't affect each other.

-### Q8: Is there any recommendation for third-party framework which integrates Huobi swap?

-There is an open source asynchronous quantization framework which integrates Huobi future and Huobi swap: <a href=https://github.com/hbdmapi/hbdm_Python>here</a>.
-If you have any quetsions, please open a ticket in github issues.

 ## Market and Websocket